 Tips for Managing Eczema in Spring

-Spring is just around the corner, and while most of us are glad to see the warmer weather return, it can affect those with sensitive and eczema-prone skin.
+The spring sunshine is here, and while most of us are glad to see the warmer weather return, it can present new challenges for those with sensitive and eczema-prone skin.

 Today, we’re sharing why the start of spring, with its warmer weather and fun outdoor activities, can trigger eczema flare-ups.
-Plus, get some helpful skincare tips and lifestyle tweaks to prevent and manage symptoms (hint: moisturising regularly, being sun smart with a physical sunscreen and hydrating skin at night with a bath soak are all helpful!)
+Plus, get some helpful skincare tips and lifestyle tweaks to prevent and manage symptoms (hint: moisturising regularly, being sun smart and hydrating skin at night with a bath soak are all helpful!)

 Why Can Springtime Trigger Eczema Flare-ups?